stevie-mayhew/silverstripe-framework/docs/en/README.md

 ## Review *

-Below where we say 'review' this relates to writing new index folders, organizing the existing pages into a cohesive structure, how-tos out to individual files and rewriting documentation pages in a standard and agreed upon language style.
+Below where we say 'review' this relates to writing new index folders, organising the existing pages into a cohesive structure, how-tos out to individual files and rewriting documentation pages in a standard and agreed upon language style.